ddaypunk06/gatsby-blog/src/posts/2021-01-01-turning-21-again.md

 Regarding programming languages, I will focus on the ones I am using instead of looking into others like Rust.
 This means I will focus on JVM (Kotlin mostly) and JavaScript (mostly Next).

+---

 ## I am a reader

 > When I tell my wife I love her before bed, I will pick up a book to read to calm my mind

-This year I will hit my reading goal on Goodreads of 20 books, utilizing books of various types (novels, comics, technical books, etc)
+This year I will hit my reading goal on GoodReads of 20 books, utilizing books of various types (novels, comics, technical books, etc)

 I've found that reading after chilling to some TV or streaming is a great way to calm my mind and tire my eyes.

 I will finish books like Atomic Habits, Clean Code, and try to keep up with new Star Wars releases.

+---

 ## I am an artist